TheLacus/daggerfall-unity-mods/Addons/RealGrass/ReadMe.txt

 -------------------------------------------------------------------------------------------------
 Unreleased
 * Fixed exception thrown in editor mode.
+* Fixed exception thrown during winter if water plants are disabled.

 2.3
 * Make flying insects with particle systems at random spots on terrain.